 The Australian business landscape has evolved drastically since the pandemic hit the continent and each week has brought yet another wave of change for leaders to deal with.
 Now, with the situation starting to relent and restrictions being lowered, there is a new challenge on the horizon.
 How do we return to working as normal and what does that even look like?

-There is an urgency for leaders in getting prepared for the big shift.
+There is an urgency for Australian business leaders in getting prepared for the big shift.
 In some ways, this will prove a reversal of the experience at the start of the pandemic.
 The question is, will leaders be more prepared this time to hit the ground running?

 In our ongoing series on Leading through a crisis for a healthier future, we dive into the various aspects of our crisis management framework.
 This week, we explore a key step that will ensure leaders can manage the shift back to some level of normalcy more effectively – looking at the opportunity in data and meaningful metrics.

 Leaders must prepare for the changes that have occurred since the start of the crisis, understanding what the new normal looks like and championing the positives that have come out of this experience.
 To enable this, we must have all the necessary information at hand to properly execute change and reduce the probability of errors.
 However, an overload of information becomes distracting rather than helpful.

 Australian business leaders must set the tone for how data is filtered through to the different levels of the organisation and how it is acted upon by different departments.
 This is where a well-formed rapid response team (RRT) from our previous article would play a significant role

 Here are three key areas for Australian business leaders to focus efforts and ensure a streamlined strategy around getting back to business: